 - Once cool they should be crisp and easy to get out of the cupcake tin.

-- Top with mini eggs and enjoy these egg-citing sweet treats.
+- Top with mini eggs or chocolate Easter eggs and enjoy these egg-citing sweet treats.